 Family Trauma

 Charlie is clearly going through mental health symptoms of trauma.
-His best friend committed suicide, which led him down a depression spiral.
+His best friend committed suicide, which led him down a spiral of depression.
 He also withdrew himself from making new friends.

 Charlie has had blackouts where he does things and has no memory of them happening.
 We see a series of flashbacks about his admired Aunt Helen who died in a car crash on his seventh birthday.
 What Charlie does not realize until the end of the book is that his Aunt Helen molested him when he was a child.